CircleCI-Public/trigger-circleci-pipeline-action/README.md

    A `release` trigger is shown in this example.
 Try any of the GitHub events for triggering workflows: https://docs.github.com/en/actions/learn-github-actions/events-that-trigger-workflows

-   Select a cusasdtom name and id for the step for additional contextual metadata in your CircleCI pipeline
+   Select a cusasdasdasdtom name and id for the step for additional contextual metadata in your CircleCI pipeline

 ```yaml
 on: